Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - Spontaneous activity of two adjacent neurons was often correlated with two different spatiotemporal patterns of coherent activity, suggesting that adjacent neurons in the same orientation column can belong to different neuronal assemblies.
 - In spite of the large variability, the evoked responses in single trials can be predicted by taking into account the preceding ongoing activity.
 - Results indicate that ongoing activity plays a major role in affecting cortical response and isn’t noisy, but rather shows a large degree of temporal coherence.
-- Spontaneous regime: ongoing patterns of cortical population activity that occur simultaneously with the AP of a single neuron.
+- *Spontaneous regime*: ongoing patterns of cortical population activity that occur simultaneously with the AP of a single neuron.
-- Evoked regime: a reproducible pattern of activity evoked by the presentation of a well-defined stimulus that’s optimal for that neuron.
+- *Evoked regime*: a reproducible pattern of activity evoked by the presentation of a well-defined stimulus that’s optimal for that neuron.
 - Is there a link between the spontaneous and evoked regime?
 - To use the orchestra analogy
     - We first study the role the neuron plays in the orchestra when we let the orchestra play a familiar tune by presenting it with a stimulus.
     - We then study whether the neuron played the same role in the orchestra when the tune was no longer imposed in the absence of a stimulus.
 - The vast majority of single neurons in the visual cortex have a well-defined tuning curve.
 - E.g. They’re selective for stimuli of specific orientations.
-- Preferred cortical state (PCS): the optimal spatial pattern for a given neuron.
+- *Preferred cortical state (PCS)*: the optimal spatial pattern for a given neuron.
 - One experiment showed that during the presentation of a full-field stimulus optimal for the neuron, the neuron is an obedient member of a larger orchestra; unsurprising.
 - Each presentation of the optimal stimulus evoked increased spiking activity and, as expected, the pattern of population activity became more similar to the neuron’s PCS, as reflected by higher correlation values.
 - The instantaneous state of the population activity can indeed predict how likely a neuron is to fire at any given moment.